How Long Does It Take To Charge The Motorcycle Battery

 And when the battery is fully recharged, smart AGM battery chargers switch to the maintenance mode, keeping the battery fully charged over a longer period of time.

-The following comparison chart lists charging times of the fully discharged (100% DoD - not recommended condition, but it may happen) motorcycle batteries using different AGM battery chargers:
+The following comparison table lists charging times of the fully discharged (100% DoD - not recommended condition, but it may happen) motorcycle batteries using different AGM battery chargers:

-Note: these are just average values that depend on things like battery condition, battery DoD%, battery age, temperature, etc. Also, values with "-" means that the battery is not recommended at all, while values like "(5-5.5h)" means that the battery may be recharged, but perhaps the battery charger is a little bit too strong.
-Anyway, if You can find and check the battery documentation and find the maximum allowed charging current then You can more accurately determine the maximum charging current of the battery charger.
+Note: these are just average values that depend on things like battery condition, battery DoD%, battery age, temperature, etc. Also, values with "-" mean that the battery is not recommended at all, while values like "(5-5.5h)" mean that the battery may be recharged, but perhaps the battery charger is a little bit too strong.
+Anyway, if You can find and check the battery documentation and find the maximum allowed charging current, then You can more accurately determine the maximum charging current of the battery charger.

-As one can see in the chart, if You are looking for a good motorcycle lead-acid battery charger, a 2.0 Amps smart AGM battery charger is probably your best bet.
+As one can see in the chart, if You are looking for a good motorcycle lead-acid battery charger, a 2.0 Amps smart AGM battery charger (Amazon link, opens in the new window) is probably your best bet.

 Lithium motorcycle batteries should be recharged only using lithium battery chargers or smart AGM battery chargers that feature dedicated lithium battery charging modes.